-In addition to no tuition charges for campers, the camp also awards eight scholarships annually, thanks to a foundation put in place camp or work as a counselor next summer, in the 1970s, Cecil said.
+In addition to no tuition charges for campers, the camp also awards eight scholarships in the 1970s, Cecil said.

 Brig.
 Gen. David S. Doyle, (right) Commanding General of Joint Readiness Training Center and Fort Polk, visited the Lions Camp, Anacoco, July 22 for a tour the camp.
 Doyle talks to Ray Cecil, the camp's executive director before the tour begins.